TYPO3/coding-standards/README.md

 In addition, I would like to thank the TYPO3 Core Team that kickstarted this set of rules in 2015, and to the creators and maintainers of PHP-CS-Fixer package.

-Benni Mack
-TYPO3 Project Lead
+Benni Mack, TYPO3 Project Lead